Caregivers are expected to inform the school of all absences by telephone or email.

 REPORTING TO PARENTS

-During the school year there are several formal times for parents to be informed about their child’s progress and achievement.
+Teachers use Seesaw to keep you updated of your child’s progress throughout the year.
+During the school year there are several formal times for parents to also be informed about their child’s progress and achievement.
 They are as follows:

 Meet the teachers’ afternoon